stackabletech/secret-operator/README.md

 The best way to get started with this operator (and the platform) is to use `stackablectl`.
 Download the latest [release](https://github.com/stackabletech/stackablectl/releases) and have a look at the [docs](https://docs.stackable.tech/stackablectl/stable/index.html).

-You can install this operator simply with
+You can install this operator by running:

 ```
 stackablectl operator install secret